ivanvoitovych/tour-of-heroes/README.md

 }
 ```

-## Let's add a details for selected hero
+## Let's add some details for the selected hero

 Add these to our template: